leoank/liquidagent/README.md

 - Creating CLI commands and modular tools that can later compose into a LangGraph-style agent.

 This is an opportunity to explore autonomy, creativity, and design in the context of building a deep, domain-specific research agent for early-stage drug discovery.

+## Evaluation set

+Paired exmaple of extraction from patents and paired exmaples. (from users's end)